 To find my C legs again I decided to program a small interpreter/calculator for a BASIC type language in C, as the first programming language I ever learned (after Scratch) was BASIC.

 Realising the largest challenge was the expression parser I started there.
 I use a custom tokenising/parsing module to tokenise expressions, then use Edsger Dijkstra's "shunting yard algorithm" to convert the tokens to an intermediate form of RPN, then use a simple RPN solver to evaluate the expression.

 At the moment MBasic is just a REPL environment, although I am currently working on control flow statements for a more structured language.

 "MBasic" supplies the usual operators, +, -, *, /, ^, % (for integer and floats), and all of those operators as compound assignment operators too (+=, -=...).

 As you can see from the examples to the right, the three "primitive" data types are integer, floating point, and string.
 General promotion rules apply, where 10 / 3 is 3 (integer division), but 10 / 3.0 causes the 10 to be promoted to a float, causing the expression to evaluate to 3.33333 (although only printed out to five d.p. the internal storage of floats is C "float").

-I used Visual Studio's _CRTDBG memory leak detector and as far as I'm aware the program has no direct memory leakage- which I would guess is due to the strict create/destroy pattern, which mimics constructors/destructors, see llist_create (and llist_destroy which is off the page).
+I used Visual Studio's _CRTDBG memory leak detector and as far as I'm aware the program has no direct memory leakage- which I would attribute to the strict create/destroy pattern, which mimics constructors/destructors (see llist_create and llist_destroy).
 I made heavy use of my existing libraries LList and DArray.